 I am a postdoc at MIT advised by Josh Tenenbaum and Antonio Torralba.
-I work on social perception and multi-agent systems.
-In particular, I am interested in building computational models that have human-like abilities to reason about the mental states of others and applying those abilities to multi-agent systems to solve problems such as human-AI collaboration.
+My research goal is to engineer and reverse engineer social intelligence.
+I develop (1) cognitively inspired machine learning and AI methodologies for building socially inteligent systems, and (2) principled computational models that help uncover the cognitive mechanisms underlying human social intelligence.
 I received my Ph.D. in Statistics from University of California, Los Angeles under the supervision of Song-Chun Zhu, and have interned at Facebook AI Research and Salesforce Research.

 Email: tshu [at] mit.edu

 06/2021: Co-organized ICRA Workshop on Social Intelligence in Humans and Robots.

 05/2021: Co-organized ICLR 2021 Social "Social AI Virtual Gathering."

 02/2021: Invitated talk at Sony CSL, Paris.

 11/2020: Invitated talk at Virutal Computational Neuroscience (VCN) Journal Club hosted by Stanford, MIT/Harvard, and Princeton.